StuartSmith/Raspberry-Pi-Control-UltraSonicSensor/README.md

 <h2> How to determine the distance using an ultrasonic sensor</h2>
 <p>
 Sound moves at 1,088 feet per second (332 meters per second).
-Different air temperatures change the speed of sound but for this article, to keep things simple, will assume sound moves at a constant speed, no matter what the air temperature nor humidity is.
+Different air temperatures change the speed of sound but for this article, to keep things simple, we will assume sound moves at a constant speed, no matter what the air temperature nor humidity is.
 </p>
 <p>
 To use a sound wave to determine distance to an object, the sound speed travels will need to be cut in half.
-The reason for this is one needs to not only consider the time for the sound wave to travel to the object but also  to include the time required for the for the sound wave to return to the sensor.
-For this measurement, consider sound travels at 170 meters per second.
+The reason for this is one needs to not only consider the time for the sound wave to travel to the object but also  o include the time required for the for the sound wave to return to the sensor.
+For this measurement, we will consider that sound travels at 170 meters per second.
 </p>
 <p>
 In one second, a sound wave will travel from the ultra sonic sensor to an object 170 meters away and back again.
 If we wanted to know the amount of time sound travels to an object and back in inches rather than meters, we can apply some simple algebra to determine the formula....

-<p>TimeinSeconds * 17000 / 2.5 equals the amount of distance sound travels in inches in one second. </p>
+<p>TimeinSeconds * 17000 / 2.5 equals the amount of distance sound travels in inches in one second rather than meters. </p>
 </p>